 Yes!
 Kendo is a fast and athletic activity but any type of person can enjoy it and develop into a great kendoka.
 You don’t need strength to beat your opponent, just good training and a sensible plan.
 Don’t get me wrong, if you’re just starting at age 75 then you’re probably not going to make the British team.
 But you’ll still be able to progress and develop your kendo, and that’s what’s most important.
 As long as you’re better than you were a month ago, that’s enough for us.

 Just fill in our signup form for a free taster session, and we’ll take it from there.

 What age can I join?

 The main group is open to anyone from 11 years old.
-This is a “soft” age limit, and to some extent it depends on the individual child.
+This is a “soft” age limit, and to some extent it depends on the individual.
 Please contact us for further information regarding this.

 We have a reduced membership fee for students and under-18s; for details see our membership page.

 What should I bring to my first session?